Biochemical Technology

 • Work safely in a laboratory environment with chemicals, hot and cold items, electricity, and water

-• Conduct an independent research project for science fair
+• Conduct an independent research project

 • Work with cultures of microorganisms and chemicals which may have an odor